 I had found this flat wall basket at a local thrift store for a couple dollars and I loved the bones but knew I had to transform it eventually.

-After I paint distressed it, I also added some burlap and the french graphic from The Grapics Fairy.
+After I paint distressed the basket, I also added canvas with a printed French graphic from The Grapics Fairy.

 I absolutely love how it turned out and it graces our front door at the moment with some of the limelight hydrangeas from the backyard.

 I can’t wait to dress it up throughout the seasons.

 I have had the above basket for a very long time.
 It has a liner that i’m not using any more now that I weathered it.